 A healthy brain needs blood pressure and blood flow to be constant.
 Any significant change could damage brain tissue or neurons.
 But when you experience stress (regardless of whether it is physical, emotional, or mental), your heart rate and blood pressure change in response.
 Cerebral autoregulation (CA) maintains a relatively constant flow of blood throughout the brain even when your heart rate or blood pressure change.

-But sometimes, the neurons which control the CA system are damaged after a brain injury.
+But sometimes, the neurons that control the CA system are damaged after a brain injury.
 It may not respond correctly when you experience increased or decreased blood pressure.
 So, when you exercise, blood pressure in your brain might increase, leading to symptoms like nausea, dizziness, and headaches.
 If your blood pressure decreases, you might find yourself suddenly lightheaded.

 As with the ANS, repairing the CA system is best done via physical exercise.
 Exercise puts stress on the brain and forces the autoregulation system to be used.
 At first, you’ll likely experience symptoms when you try to exercise.
 But under the watchful eye of a therapist, you can help your brain learn from its failures.
 With the proper timing and order of therapies, patients can recover from problems with cerebral autoregulation.